 No. We can only consider applications strictly in accordance with our admissions policy.
 We cannot take account of any sporting or other ability.
 This includes the submission of proficiency certificates and awards.

-Is there a school bus from near my home address?
+Is there a bus service from near my home address?

 Transport links are good.